Core Bond

 % Rank in Category is the fund’s percentile rank for the specified time period relative to all funds that have the same Morningstar category.
 The highest (or most favorable) percentile rank is 1 and the lowest (or least favorable) percentile rank is 100.
 The top-performing fund in a category will always receive a rank of 1.
 Percentile ranks within categories are most useful in those categories that have a large number of funds.

-© 2025 Morningstar.
+© 2026 Morningstar.
 All Rights Reserved.
 Morningstar is an independent provider of financial information.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.

 3. The Bloomberg U.S. Aggregate Bond Index is a broad based benchmark that measures the investment-grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 This includes Treasuries, government-related and corporate securities, mortgage backed securities, asset-backed securities and collateralized mortgage-backed securities.
 Source: Bloomberg Index Services Limited.
 Bloomberg® and the indices referenced herein (the "Indices", and each such index, an "Index") are service marks of Bloomberg Finance L.P. and its affiliates (collectively "Bloomberg") and/or one or more third-party providers (each such provider, a "Third-Party Provider,") and have been licensed for use for certain purposes to Eventide Asset Management LLC (the "Licensee").
 To the extent a Third-Party Provider contributes intellectual property in connection with the Index, such third-party products, company names and logos are trademarks or service marks, and remain the property, of such Third-Party Provider.
 Bloomberg or Bloomberg's licensors own all proprietary rights in the Bloomberg Indices.
 Neither Bloomberg nor Bloomberg's licensors, including a Third-Party Provider, approves or endorses this material, or guarantees the accuracy or completeness of any information herein, or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither Bloomberg nor Bloomberg's licensors, including a Third-Party Provider, shall have any liability or responsibility for injury or damages arising in connection therewith.
 Investors cannot directly invest in an index, and unmanaged index returns do not reflect any fees, expenses, or sales charges.
 The volatility of an index may be materially different than that of the Fund, and investors should not expect the Fund to achieve the same results as a listed index.

-4. The Fund intends to make quarterly distributions, if applicable, and may make distributions of its net realized capital gains (after any reductions for capital loss carry forwards) annually.
+5. The Fund intends to make quarterly distributions, if applicable, and may make distributions of its net realized capital gains (after any reductions for capital loss carry forwards) annually.

-5. For the Fund's fiscal year ending 06/30/2024.
+6. For the Fund's fiscal year ending 06/30/2025.

 Portfolio turnover is the percentage of the portfolio that was bought or sold (lesser) during a fiscal year.
 A higher portfolio turnover may indicate higher transaction costs for the Fund and may result in higher taxes for investors.

-6. Other expenses that apply to a continued investment in the Fund are described in the Fund's prospectus.
+8. Class A and Class C are also subject to a maximum deferred sales charge of 1.00%.
+This and other expenses that apply to a continued investment in the Fund are described in the Fund's prospectus.

-7. Refer to the Fund's SAI for definition of Other Expenses.
+9. Refer to the Fund's SAI for definition of Other Expenses.

-8. The adviser has contractually agreed to waive fees and/or reimburse expenses of the Fund through 10/31/2025.
+10. The adviser has contractually agreed to waive fees and/or reimburse expenses of the Fund through 10/31/2026.
 The agreement may be terminated by the Fund's Board of Trustees only on 60 days' written notice.

-9. Effective 06/01/2022, Class I shares purchased directly from the Funds are not subject to the minimum initial or subsequent investment requirements.
+11. Effective 06/01/2022, Class I shares purchased directly from the Funds are not subject to the minimum initial or subsequent investment requirements.

 12. Represents the sum of all distributions from the period indicated.
 Distributions consist of dividend and interest income, capital gains, and/or return of capital.
 Shareholders should not assume that Fund distributions represent net profit.
 Income may be distributed regardless of whether such income will be treated as return of capital.